BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [b] Scientific Program Facilitation.
 Directors help maintain the high scientific quality of the Meetings by providing recommendations for content and presenters to the program committee, and by participating in Meetings as discussants, organizers of sessions, presenters, session chairs, sponsors, and in other ways as requested by the Program Committee.

 [c] Professional and Educational Activities.
-Directors help maintain and enhance the professional and educational mission of the Association by active efforts to encourage colleagues, students, publishers, and others to utilize the exhibits, and the liaison and job placement programs, and, thereby, lend their scientific stature to building a strong financial, and membership base for the future.
+Directors help maintain and enhance the professional and educational mission of the Association by active efforts to encourage colleagues, students, publishers, and others to utilize the exhibits, and, thereby, lend their scientific stature to building a strong financial, and membership base for the future.

-The Officers shall be the President, President-Elect, the Executive Officer, the Treasurer, the immediate Past President, the Historian, the Parliamentarian, and the Program Committee Chair.
+ARTICLE VI OFFICERS: The Officers shall be the President, President-Elect, the Executive Officer, the Treasurer, the immediate Past President, the Historian, and the Program Committee Chair.

 1. TERMS OF OFFICE: The President, President-Elect, Past President, and Program Committee Chair shall each serve a term of one (1) year.
 The President is ineligible for reelection to that office.
-The Treasurer and Parliamentarian shall serve for a term of three (3) years each.
+The Program Committee Chair shall serve a term of three (3) years (renewable), by mutual agreement between the Program Committee Chair and the EPA Board of Directors.
+The Treasurer shall serve for a term to be determined by the Board.
 The Executive Officer's and Historian's terms of office shall each be five (5) years.
 Terms of all officers shall begin and end with the fiscal year, June 1 through May 31.

 4. EXECUTIVE OFFICER'S DUTIES: